 Scurs are smaller, misshapen horns that grow if some of the horn bud is not destroyed in the disbudding process.

-There is no rule that all goats have to be dehorned.
+There is no rule that all goats have to be dehorned or disbudded.
 Some farmers or goat keepers are against the procedure.
 Others prefer to leave the horns intact as a way for the goats to defend themselves.
 There are a few things to consider when making the decision.

 - Having small children on the farm and safety issues of goats with large horns around children.